code-423n4/2023-08-dopex-findings/data/eeshenggoh-Q.md

 `https://github.com/code-423n4/2023-08-dopex/blob/eb4d4a201b3a75dd4bddc74a34e9c42c71d0d12f/contracts/amo/UniV3LiquidityAmo.sol#L295`

 ## Mitigation
+Since 2105300114 seconds / 86400 seconds/day = 24375 days

-`uint256 expirationTimestamp = block.timestamp + 1 days; // Expires in 1 day`
+`uint256 expirationTimestamp = 24375 days; // Expires in 1 day`

-In this example, expirationTimestamp is a uint256 variable that is set to the current block time plus one day (in seconds).
+In this example, expirationTimestamp is a uint256 variable that is set to 24375 days.
 This makes it clear that the variable represents a timestamp and when it will expire.

 This timestamp is used in the ISwapRouter.ExactInputSingleParams struct which is part of the Uniswap V3 Periphery library.
 It sets a deadline for when the swap must be included in a block.
 If the transaction isn't included in a block before this timestamp, it will fail.
 This is a common pattern in DeFi to prevent transactions from being manipulated by miners